Skip to main content

 Biography

-Hyeryoung holds two master's degrees: an MA in TESOL from the UCL Institute of Education (2020), and an MA in Language, Cultural Diversity from King's College London (2022).
-She also obtained a TESOL Certificate from the Australian TESOL Training Centre in Sydney, Australia.
+Hyeryoung is a PhD candidate in Language, Discourse and Communication.
+She holds two master's degrees: an MA in TESOL from the UCL Institute of Education, and an MA in Language and Cultural Diversity from King's College London.
+She also obtained a TESOL teaching certificate from the Australian TESOL Training Centre in Sydney, Australia.

-Before undertaking her postgraduate studies in the United Kingdom, she taught English to young EFL learners in South Korea and later served as an Assistant Headteacher at a private language institute.
-Her extensive teaching experience has strongly influenced her academic interests, which centre on Technology-Enhanced Language Learning (TELL), with a particular focus on Mobile-Assisted Language Learning (MALL), Second Language Acquisition (SLA), and psycholinguistics.
+Before undertaking postgraduate studies in the United Kingdom, she taught English to young EFL learners in South Korea and later served as an Assistant Headteacher at a private language institute.
+Her extensive teaching experience has informed her academic interests, which focus on technology-mediated Language Learning, Computer Assisted Language Learning (CALL), particularly Mobile-assisted Language Learning, Second Language Acquisition (SLA), and psycholinguistics.

-Her broader research interest lies in understanding how digital innovation and AI-powered tools can transform language pedagogy, support learner autonomy, and enhance engagement in diverse EFL contexts.
-Her doctoral research explores the effectiveness of AI-powered mobile application in enhancing English vocabulary acquisition among adult Korean learners preparing for the TOEIC test.
+Her broader research interests explore how digital innovation and AI-powered tools can transform language pedagogy, support learner's autonomy and enhance vocabulary learning outcomes in diverse EFL contexts.
+Her doctoral research investigates the effectiveness of AI-powered mobile applications for enhancing English vocabulary acquisition among adult Korean learners preparing for the TOEIC test.

 Thesis

-A Comparative Study of Vocabulary Learning Approaches: The Role of AI-Powered Mobile Apps in Adult Learners' Vocabulary Acquisition, and Self-Directed Learning in Korea.
+The Role of AI-Powered Mobile Apps in Adult EFL Learners’ Vocabulary Acquisition and Self-Regulated Learning in Korea

 Abstract